garrandall/popular-music-data/tracks/i-don-t-wanna-lose-your-love-the-emotions.md

 I don't wanna lose your love

 Yeah, hey, oh, yeah
-Ooh, you just don't know
+Oh, you just don't know
 No, what you do to me
-Well, well, ooh, ooh
+Well, well, oh, oh

 I don't wanna lose, lose your love
 I don't wanna lose, lose your love